 at its root: A bug can manifest itself in different ways at different times.
 Fixing just one manifestation of the bug is like taking a pill to alleviate a recurring ailment rather than curing the underlying cause.
 You’ll find yourself grappling with the same bug time after time as it manifests itself in different ways.
 You need to be able to track any manifestation of the bug back in the code execution flow to find its root cause.
 Once you address the root cause of a bug, you’ll know it’s truly and finally fixed.

-as quickly as possible: As I’ve already mentioned, time is of the essence with production debugging.
+as quickly as possible: As I’ve already mentioned, time is of the essence with live debugging.
 Either the bug you’ve detected hasn’t impacted your customers yet, so you want to fix it before it does, or worse, it’s already impacting your customers, and every minute is costing you dearly.
-An effective production debugger meets this goal by aggregating the functionality of those “wannabes” I mentioned and then adding some capabilities that none of them have.
+An effective live debugger meets this goal by aggregating the functionality of those “wannabes” I mentioned and then adding some capabilities that none of them have.

 Autonomous exception capture

 You can’t fix what you don’t know about.
-A production debugger should be a sentry, that operates independently and is constantly on guard to catch any exception your software throws and notifies you about it immediately.
+A live debugger should be a sentry, that operates independently and is constantly on guard to catch any exception your software throws and notifies you about it immediately.
 This is your starting point; you need to know there’s something to debug, whether it’s already impacting your users or not.
 Just from the alert, you can already gain some insights.
 The number of times an exception occurs can provide some indication of the severity of a bug and its user impact.
 But that’s not enough.
 Knowing about an exception doesn’t help to debug it.
-The production debugger needs to capture the whole environment in which the exception happened, including the environment and relevant code, so the developer doesn’t have to work hard to try and reproduce the error.
+The live debugger needs to capture the whole environment in which the exception happened, including the environment and relevant code, so the developer doesn’t have to work hard to try and reproduce the error.
 Capturing the error along with all of its associated information (log files, call stack, event timelines, network requests, database queries, etc.) is effectively a perfect bug report encompassing everything the developer needs to fix the bug.

 Observability into your code

 To really determine the root cause of an error, you need to be able to trace and view your application’s state from where the error manifested itself in the form of an exception, for every line of code that was executed back through the complete chain of events to the original trigger.
 At the most basic level, that means local variables, and method parameters and return values across the whole call stack.
 But that’s only half the story.
 In today’s world of distributed computing with asynchronous event queues, microservices, and serverless code, the trigger of the error may happen in a different thread/module/service than where the corresponding exception is thrown.
 So the immediate call stack of the service that manifests the error is not enough.
 You need to be able to trace the sequence of events back across the different microservices, network requests, database queries, etc., that participated in the error from trigger to manifestation.
-With this kind of radical observability, you should be able to see the exact place and time in your code where something went wrong.
+With this kind of code-level observability, you should be able to see the exact place and time in your code where something went wrong.
 And then, there are the log files.
 A typical application generates gigabytes, if not terabytes of data that is stored on your servers.
 While this is a wealth of information, it also presents challenges.
 In today’s typical applications, the logs are as distributed as the application is.
 The different modules and microservices generate separate log files that need to be pieced together, like a jigsaw puzzle, to get an idea of what happened in the code execution flow of the error in question.
 And, no matter how hard your developers try, they can never anticipate where an error will occur, so the log entries you start off with are never enough.
 You’ll always need to do an initial analysis, guess where the real problem is, and add more logs to verify your guess.
 Now rebuild, redeploy, and look at the logs again.
 If you were right, great, but often, you’ll need several such iterations.

 While log analyzers can do much to help you understand the content of your log files, they don’t do enough to point you to the relevant log entries and do a root cause analysis.

-The role of an effective production debugger is to extract the logs relevant to the code execution flow of an error.
+The role of an effective live debugger is to extract the logs relevant to the code execution flow of an error.
 Once you have only the relevant logs aggregated into one view as you step through the code, you’re in the direction of your root cause.

 A snapshot of your code showing the values of variables at the time an exception was thrown is helpful but is not a complete picture of what happened along the way.
 It’s a bit like finding a relic in a cave and then trying to figure out how it got there.
 A variable may be invalid at one point in time, but out of context by the time the exception is thrown.
 To really understand what led to that exception, you need to be able to track back from the exception, through every line of code that was executed (in any module or service that was involved), and view the value of all the variables, and method parameters and return values at every step of the way.
 It’s like being able to visualize that relic, see the cavemen pick it up and walk backward out of the cave, watch them migrate backward to a different land, unpack a few belongings from their animal skin and then sit down at their fireplace.
 That’s what I call debugging with true time-travel fidelity.

 The widespread adoption of DevOps has brought great benefits to software development and significantly reduced development cycle times.
-You want your production debugger to fit into the rhythm of your DevOps processes and help maintain those gains.
+You want your live debugger to fit into the rhythm of your DevOps processes and help maintain those gains.

-The production debugging neighborhood is slowly being populated with a variety of tools.
-But, while debugging production takes up a significant portion of developer time, most debugging tools do not provide all four pillars of an effective production debugger.
+The live debugging neighborhood is slowly being populated with a variety of tools.
+But, while debugging production takes up a significant portion of developer time, most debugging tools do not provide all four pillars of an effective live debugger.
 These tools do have a place in the debugging neighborhood and can play nicely together, providing a wealth of useful information.
 Still, if you want to fix bugs at their roots as quickly as possible, there’s no substitute for autonomous exception capture, observability, time-travel fidelity, and DevOps integration.